 The Virginia Energy Plan is currently being updated as required under Virginia Code § 67-201.
 The plan is updated every four years and covers a ten year period.
 The Department of Mines, Minerals and Energy is leading the effort and has hosted a number of public input sessions.
 They also are accepting written comments through Virginia Regulatory Town Hall online forum.
-Below is an expanded version of comments made by Zero Carbon’s Scott Emery at the August 16 public input session at George Mason University.
+Below are the comments made by Zero Carbon’s Dr. Harrison Crecraft at the August 16 public input session at George Mason University.